stephde/blockchain-voting/README.md

 The blockchain application uses the [Hyperledger Fabric](https://www.hyperledger.org/projects/fabric) framework and implements chaincode resembling the Open Vote Network's smart contract, i.e. it exposes the same interface/protocol.

 Unfortunately, we had to disable all cryptographic functionality in it due to severe problems with Hyperledger's way of including libraries in Smart Contracts.
-Unit tests of the chain code run perfectly locally, but when trying to instantiate it on the blockchain, Hyperledger does not copy the needed library für elliptic curve cryptography into the temporary Docker machine for chain code execution.
+Unit tests of the chain code run perfectly locally, but when trying to instantiate it on the blockchain, Hyperledger does not copy the needed library for elliptic curve cryptography into the temporary Docker Container that is used for chaincode execution.

-*todo: maybe add one or two more details/sources for the issue?*
+In more details the problem is the following:

+The elliptic curve library uses C header files that need to be compiled before being used in Go.
+_Govendor_ is Hyperledger's package manager and responsible for compiling and loading these dependencies.
+In our local development setup this works as expected, however, in Hyperledger these files are not built correctly.
+There is a [bug report](https://github.com/ethereum/go-ethereum/issues/2738) for _another_ Go package manager that describes the problem accurately (except for the fact that Hyperledger uses a different package manager).
+We assume though that the problems are related.

+Due to that the Master branch of this repository only contains chaincode that is _not_ relying on any cryptographic computations.
+If you want to have a look at the cryptographic implementation, refer to the `cryptoChaincode` branch.
+Be aware that this branch will not work with Hyperledger!

 ### Frontend